-Particularly during periods of hyperinflation, people have a tendency to hoard goods.
-This is because the monetary value of goods might be more tomorrow than it is today, so consumers want to buy up as much as they can afford at today’s prices before the price rises.
+People have a tendency to hoard goods especially during periods of hyperinflation.
+This is because the monetary value of goods might be more tomorrow than it is today, so consumers want to buy up as much as they can afford at today’s prices before the prices rise.
 Hoarding might cause immediate shortages in food and household goods, so you could be facing long lines and empty shelves at your local shops.

 How to Protect Your Money From Inflation